 Preface

 This study is part of a larger project, Acceptable PoLicies for the optimAl balaNce between driving and activE Transport (A-PLANET), founded by the Norwegian Research Council (FRIPRO 315490).
-A-PLANET focuses on addressing the tradeoff between policy effectiveness and acceptability in the transport sector, in search for the optimal balance.
+A-PLANET focuses on addressing the tradeoff between policy effectiveness and acceptability in the transport sector, in search of an optimal balance.
 This is an interdisciplinary project aiming at filling important knowledge gaps within the fields of transport, behavioral, environmental and political economics.

-This report is the result of work carried out in working package 2 which focuses on investigating policy acceptability through online choice experiments in order to map factors that help improve the likelihood of success of policy implementation.
+This report is the result of work carried out in working package 2, which focuses on investigating policy acceptability through online choice experiments, in order to map factors that help improve the likelihood of success of policy implementation.

 Senior research economist Alice Ciccone (project leader) and Chief research economist Askill H. Halse (work package leader) and Olivia Potash have worked on this project.
 Askill and Alice have designed the survey in collaboration with Alberto Antonioni and Francesca Lipari from University Carlos III in Madrid, collected the data in Norway and contributed to the analysis and writing of this report.
 Olivia S. Potash contributed with the translation, data analysis and writing of this report during her visiting period in Oslo as part of the Valle Scholarship and Scandinavian Exchange Program.
-We wish to thank research economist Lana Krehic for the good feedbacks and quality check.
+We wish to thank research economist Lana Krehic for the good feedback and quality check.

 Oslo, Month/Year Institute of Transport Economics

-Bjørne Grimsrud Velg navn Managing Director Director of Research
+Bjørne Grimsrud Trine Dale Managing Director Director of Research

 Contents